 Tim Ringgold, a music therapist, observes that we are all “rhythmic beings”, that music echos the rhythms of our own bodies and thereby creates instant bonds between people sharing the same music, in a way that avoids the many social obstacles that prevent effective communications and connection.
 21

-Our program was originally developed in 2013 by Professor Petra Kern, Ph.D., MT-DMtG, MT-BC, MTA (www.musictherapy.biz), who is Past President, World Federation of Music Therapy, Editor, imagine Early Childhood Online Magazine, Adjunct Professor of Music Therapy, Marylhurst University and Adjunct Associate Professor, University of Louisville and two of her students.
+Our wonderful music program was originally funded in 2013 by the generosity of the Marcia and John Goldman Foundation https://jmgoldmanfoundation.org/ and developed by Professor Petra Kern, Ph.D., MT-DMtG, MT-BC, MTA (www.musictherapy.biz), who is Past President, World Federation of Music Therapy, Editor, imagine Early Childhood Online Magazine, Adjunct Professor of Music Therapy, Marylhurst University and Adjunct Associate Professor, University of Louisville and two of her students.
 It was implemented successfully in the Summer of 2013 by one of them.
 Each summer since, we have had one or two music therapy students or graduate certified music therapists managing our music program, with great success.

 Best practices, gleaned from our own success and review of work by others have been adopted, including the findings of the National Autism Center’s National Standards Report22, as well as scholarly work by Matson23, Lovaas24, Fox25 and others.